 Maxwell was called to the Ghana Bar in 2012.
 He has a degree in Business Administration and a Bachelor of Laws degree; both from the University of Ghana, Legon.
 His has interests in tax management issues.
 His hobbies are swimming and playing football.

 He has since completed his pupilage and has stuck to private practice.
 He is also a part-time law lecturer at the Pentecost University, Accra.
 He loves to play football during his leisure hours.

 The team is ably supported by a strong and vibrant administrative staff of three.
-The support team is led by Miss Muneinazvo Kujeke who has a BSc Administration degree with an option in International Relations from the University of Pretoria and a masters degree in Peace and Governance from the Africa University in Zimbabwe.
-Ms Kujeke is the Administrator and she is assisted by two others, Ms Mawusi Adenyo and Ms Emefa Blessing Awuku, who serve as secretary and law clerk respectively.
+The is led by Miss Jessica Kesewaa Amponsah who has a Business Administration degree with an option in Accounting from the Methodist University College Ghnana and she is assisted by two others Miss Yvonne Ankomah and Miss Innocentia Azal who serve as Law clerks.

 Our fees, which are negotiable, are based on and in line with the Ghana Bar Association scale of fees.